Area: All Faculty and Staff

 Dr. Allen has been awarded three degrees: B.S.
 Elementary Education, Masters in School Administration, and Doctorate in Educational Leadership from UNC at Fayetteville.
 While achieving these degrees, Dr. Allen taught in a local public school district for nine years, DODD schools in Germany for seven years, and served for 12 years on a school administrative team.
 Subsequently retiring in 2014 with 28 years of educational experience, from the North Carolina Department Public Instruction, Dr. Allen started teaching as an Adjunct Instructor at Sandhills Community College.
 After teaching at the community college for two years, she decided to add another educational opportunity to her experiences and she accepted a position at Fayetteville Academy.

-Jonathan joined the faculty of Fayetteville Academy in 2009.
+Mr. Andrews joined the faculty of Fayetteville Academy in 2009.
 He has studied instrument music and played the French horn since the 5th grade.
 His mother a cellist, and father a trombone player, are both musicians who instructed him from an early age.
-Jonathan played the horn in a church brass group until the 9th grade when he joined his first school band, and was hooked.
+Mr. Andrews played the horn in a church brass group until the 9th grade when he joined his first school band, and was hooked.

 He went on to study music in college at Tennessee Temple, and the University of Tennessee at Chattanooga.
-It was there he met his wife Yvette who is a trombone player.
-Jonathan and his family moved to Fayetteville in 2001.
+It was there he met his wife, Yvette, who is a trombone player.
+Mr. Andrews and his family moved to Fayetteville in 2001.
 They have six children and 9 grandchildren.

-In 2006 Jonathan, his wife and another family met to form the Fayetteville Community Band which later was renamed the Fayetteville Symphonic Band.
+In 2006, Mr. Andrews, his wife and another family met to form the Fayetteville Community Band which later was renamed the Fayetteville Symphonic Band.
 The band still meets at Methodist University every Monday night, and gives regular concerts throughout the year.

 Mrs. Ashley was awarded a B.A. from Butler University’s Department of Education in History and a minor in English Literature.
 She has over fifteen years teaching experience.